robin-natale/leaflet-environmental-layers/CONTRIBUTING.md

-Robin Contributing to Leaflet Environmental Layers
+Contributing to Leaflet Environmental Layers
 ==========================

 We welcome community contributions to Leaflet Environmental Layers!
 For local installation, follow the instructions in the [README.md file](./README.md).